Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Modification History

-This policy should be read in conjunction with the QUT Student Rules and the procedural information provided on the Student Services website .
+This policy should be read in conjunction with the procedural information provided on the HiQ website - Grades, reviews and academic issues (QUT staff and student access only).

 Top

-Time limits are measured in calendar years from the first day of the first teaching period in which the student was enrolled in a particular course.
+Time limits are measured in calendar years from the first day of the first teaching period in which the student was enrolled in a particular course of study or discipline.
 Periods of exclusion, periods of approved leave of absence or other approved periods of interruption will be included in the calculation of time limits.

 In the case of research degree students, time limits are measured from the first day of enrolment in the research degree.